wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 To change the default endpoint of a component, follow the steps given below:

 !!! note
-     Choreo does not allow you to change the default endpoint if there are associated published APIs.
+     - You cannot change the default endpoint if it has associated published APIs.
 You must go to the **Lifecycle** page and unpublish the relevant APIs before updating the default endpoint.
 For instructions on unpublishing an API, see [Lifecycle Management](https://wso2.com/choreo/docs/api-management/lifecycle-management/).
+     - Choreo does not allow you to change the default endpoint of a component if you create multiple deployment tracks within its current major version, or promote the component beyond its initial environment.

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
 2. In the **Component Listing** pane, click on the component for which you want to change the default endpoint.